The author is a guitarist and bassist with over 35 years of experience as a musician.

 The Peavey Vypyr

-When I heard that Peavey was replacing their Vypyr guitar amp line with the new Peavey Vypyr VIP series I was a little depressed.
+When I heard that Peavey replaced their Vypyr guitar amp line with the Peavey Vypyr VIP series, I was a little depressed.
 I love my Vypyr 15 practice amp, and I was even looking forward to getting a bigger version sometime down the road.
 I couldn’t imagine why Peavey would want to mess with such a great amp.

 Will they stand the test of time?
-Who knows.
-Peavey is one of the best guitar amp builders in the world, but this is a pretty innovative idea.
+It's been a few years, and so far so good.
+Peavey is one of the best guitar amp builders in the world, and this is a pretty innovative idea.

 Maybe the more important question is: Are these amps as good as the original Vypyrs?
-The originals were affordable, versatile and they sounded fantastic.
-Was Peavey making a colossal mistake here?
+The originals were affordable, versatile, and they sounded fantastic.

 A Different Kind of Vypyr

-The newer amps have a different look than the black-fanged motif of the originals.
-They’re cleaner, more modern and maybe a little more serious.
-There are three models: The 20-watt VIP 1 (1x8), the 40-watt VIP 2 and the 100-watt VIP 3 (both1x12).
+The current generation of Vypyr amps has a different look than the black-fanged motif of the originals.
+They’re cleaner, more modern, and maybe a little more serious.
+There are three models: The 20-watt VIP 1 (1x8), the 40-watt VIP 2, and the 100-watt VIP 3 (both1x12).

 As you can guess, each of these amps is geared toward a different kind of player with different goals.

-- The Vypyr 2 is somewhere in between, and a great choice for guitarists who want a flexible, feature-packed amp for jamming at home or in lower-volume rehearsal situation.
+- The Vypyr VIP 2 is, in my opinion, the best choice for most players.
+This amp is somewhere in between the 1 and the 2, and a great choice for guitarists who want a flexible, feature-packed amp for jamming at home or in a lower-volume rehearsal situation.
 If you just want something that sounds good and you don't care about power, the VIP 2 may be the way to go.

 Like the original Vypyrs, these amps employ Peavey’s WYSIWYG system, making adjustments to models and effects a snap.
 They also use Peavey's patented TransTube technology instead of digital distortion, which is a huge plus in my book.